Richardaeld/google_translate_game/README.md

 1. Start a game with **default settings**.
 1. Let timer run out and watch the game header change to "You Lose!".
 Let the game reset.
 1. Select next level of **Time on Clock** and start the game.
 1. Repeat steps 2 and 3 until all times have been selected.
+(Be careful not to miss the 1 minute setting.)
 1. Start another game and win this round.
 Then, watch game header change to "You Win!".
 Let the game reset.
 1. Change **Number of Pairs** and repeat step 5.
 (Repeat this step until you've selected and won on all these options.)
 1. Change **Base Language** and repeat step 5.
 (Repeat this step until you've selected and won on all these options.)
 1. Change **Difficulty** (increase **time on clock** if needed) and repeat step 5.
 (Repeat this step until you've selected and won on all these options.)
+(This can make the game extremely difficult.
+If required, the card's face div has an ID and the last number of this ID is used to pair the cards.)

 #### Document Result(s):
 1. Document any incidences of incorrect header presentation.